Restore Humanity Scholars Program

 How are the recipients chosen?

-The selection process is a natural extension of our principal project, the JCO Children’s Home (our Orphanage).
+The selection process is a natural extension of our principal program, the JCO Children’s Home (our Orphanage).
 Once our kiddos complete their high school education they leave our charge and enter adulthood seeking to find their way in the world.
 Some of them will join our JCO Graduate Program, in which we help them to pursue a marketable skill through a vocational program or technical school.
 However, our kiddos who demonstrate high academic achievement and have intellectual interests or passions that are best pursued at a university are granted a Restore Humanity (RH) Scholarship.

 How is it decided where RH Scholars will attend university?

 Scholars with the appropriate maturity and social skills to make the cultural transition may be considered as candidates to be brought to America and attend the University of Arkansas.
 However, the primary determinant of which university any given RH Scholar will attend is actually the scholar’s intended field of study.
 We have a strong bias towards sending RH Scholars to Kenyan universities because the Kenyan job market tends to be much more hospitable to undergraduate degrees earned within Kenya.
 Nevertheless, some degree programs have an attendant career path that is unconstrained by this pragmatic concern (e.g. civil engineering).
 We try to place our scholars in whatever situation will help them reach the fullness of their potential and maximize their undergraduate experience, while also giving them the best opportunity to find gainful employment after graduation.

 Who are our Scholars?